steinbergmedia/vst3_dev_portal/src/pages/FAQ/Compatibility+with+VST+2.x+or+VST+1.md

 ## Q: What is the equivalent to the VST 2 kPlugCategOfflineProcess?

-VST 3 doesn't support offline processing like it did in VST 2 (this interface was exclusively used by **WaveLab**).
-But it is possible to use **VST 3 plug-ins** in an offline context (this means that the process function can be called faster than real time : for example, during an export or a batch processing).
+**VST 3** doesn't support offline processing like it did in VST 2 (this interface was exclusively used by **WaveLab**).
+But it is possible to use **VST 3** plug-ins in an offline context (this means that the process function can be called faster than real time: for example, during an export or a batch processing).
 If the plug-in doesn't support faster than realtime, it should add [kOnlyRealTime](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/group__plugType.html#gae58eb0aafa16197f12c1a61428fd5584) to its category.